Behavioral Science Masters Degree Programs with Career Info

 Master's Degree in Behavioral Science

 Many programs can be customized to specialize in a specific area of behavioral science, such as adolescence, gerontology or the criminal population.
 Students are trained in experimental and qualitative research methods.
 Course topics include:

 - Social problems

 - Abnormal psychology

 Employment Outlook and Salary Info

-Graduates usually work in government or community service agencies, independent practices or corporations.
-Some behavioral science positions are expected to grow faster than average between the years of 2010-2020, according to the Bureau of Labor Statistics (BLS).
+Graduates of these programs usually work in government or community service agencies, independent practices or corporations.
+Employment of Psychologists is expected to grow about 12 % or as fast as average, while opportunities for mental health counselors are expected to grow about 29% or faster than average for most occupations between the years of 2012-2022, according to the Bureau of Labor Statistics (BLS).
 Salary ranges are highly variable due to the numerous career options available.
-For example, according to the Bureau of Labor Services (BLS), the median salary for mental health and substance abuse social workers was $39,980 as of May 2012, and the median salary for clinical, counseling and school psychologists was $67,650.
-Other careers where the master's degree in behavioral science may be utilized include:
+For example, according to the Bureau of Labor Services (BLS), the median salary for mental health and substance abuse social workers was $41,380 as of May 2014, and the median salary for clinical, counseling and school psychologists was $68,900.
+Other careers where a master's degree in behavioral science may be utilized include: